Small guide to Otranto/Apulia – The splendid door to the Orient”

 When to visit?

 Hot sunny summers and mild winters sum up this southern part of Italy.
 The Adriatic Sea frames them on the east and the Ionian Sea to the west.
 And the swimming begins as early as May.
 Many bloggers advise that the best time to visit is May to June.
 In our opinion, however, the best time to see it is in May or June.
-Nature is the prettiest, and there are no crowds, so that you can admire the beautiful beaches yourself.
+Nature is the prettiest, and there are no crowds, so you can admire the beautiful beaches yourself.

 And last but not least, everything is cheaper then.
 The prices can increase in heaven in the summer, especially in August.
 It is not very budget-travel-friendly.